Aera23/-/README.md

 # Chat and stopwatch
-New: Delete messages!
-(Change the $_COOKIE['in'] to your cookie, and the != to == if you want exclusive access to delete)
+New: Admin can delete messages with one click!
+(Click the number button)

-In particular, it contains the script for the chat page, "creation stopwatch" and the CAPTCHA Note that the stopwatch counts time since it was run.
+Included are the chat script, "creation stopwatch" and the CAPTCHA.
+The stopwatch counts time since it was first run.
 To reset it, delete time2.txt

 # Installation
-* Just copy the files into the directory you want to.
+* Copy the files into the directory you want to.
-* Needs PHP, and should work with default settings.
-* You do not need MySQL.
+* Change the secrets in 28.php
+* Set a cookie with the name you set, with any non-blank value.

 # Extra
 If you need to kick/shadowkick a user, you could modify the script live to include an error